For the first month, since I have been blogging, I hit 25K sessions in a month.

 Special thanks to the blogger ESI.
 He has given me amazing advice and support.

 Keep an eye out for more on how I have been using his system.

 The prevailing wisdom in the group is that it takes years to grow a blog to any respectable level.
 These are highly respected bloggers, and they are not wrong.
 Posting once a week or twice a week, and hanging the post out there on the internet, hoping Google will shower you with some love, is a slow, arduous process.

 I have read multiple places it can take 2 years or more before Google starts to rank your content.
 It helps, of course, if you are an expert in SEO or write posts specifically to rank in Google.
 (FYI, I am still learning about that one!)

 However, I don’t want to write blog posts for Google.
 I want to write blog posts for real people and share some of my experience.
 I told my wife (who has been amazingly supportive of this process), that “I'm going to write the posts I want to write, so I am either going to succeed or fail to do what I want, but I hope I succeed.”

-I do not have three years to sit around waiting for Google to find me, if ever, or some editor at some big publication to think I’m cool and link to my blog.
-I knew the only way I was going to get my message out was to take it to the public directly on Social Media.
+I do not have three years to sit around waiting for Google to find me, if ever, or some editor at some big publication to think I'm cool and link to my blog.
+I knew the only way to get your blog noticed is to take it to the public directly on Social Media.

 How Do You Get Noticed When You’re New